-We thank those who provided data, especially to I. Peterson of the Bedford Institute for the monthly areal ice extent data for the Newfoundland region, the Maine Dept. of Marine Resources for providing Boothbay Harbor temperature data; F. Page and R. Losier of the Biological Station in St. Andrews, for providing St. Andrews and Prince 5 data, J. McRuer for the Scotian Shelf July groundfish survey data; B. Petrie of the BIO for the Halifax sea surface temperature data, D. Swain for the Gulf of St. Lawrence September survey data, and G. Bugden of the BIO for his Cabot Strait temperature data.
-Special thanks to L. Petrie, R. Pettipas, C. Lafleur, P. Galbraith and D. Foote for their analytical and technical assistance.
+We wish to thank those who provided data, especially to I. Peterson of the Bedford Institute for the monthly areal ice extent data for the Newfoundland region, the Bigelow Laboratory for providing Boothbay Harbor temperature data; F. Page and R. Losier of the Biological Station in St. Andrews, for providing St. Andrews and Prince 5 data, J. McRuer for the Scotian Shelf July groundfish survey data; P. Fraser of the Halifax Laboratory and B. Petrie of the BIO for the Halifax sea surface temperature data, D. Swain for the Gulf of St. Lawrence September survey data, and G. Bugden of the BIO for his Cabot Strait temperature data.
+Special thanks to L. Petrie, R. Pettipas, Caroline Lafleur, Peter Galbraith, D. Foote for their analytical and technical assistance.